Mona Hatoum: Measures of Distance

-Created in 1988, Measures of Distance illustrates Hatoum's early themes of family, displacement, and female sexuality.
+Created in 1988 as a result of a residency at Western Front in Vancouver, Measures of Distance illustrates Hatoum's early themes of family, displacement, and female sexuality.
 The video piece itself is fifteen minutes long and consists of intimate, colored photographs of Hatoum's mother showering.
 Hatoum overlays the photographs with letters that her mother, living in Beirut during the civil war, wrote to Hatoum, living in London.
 Handwritten in Arabic, the letters make up the video's narration and themes, and speak to the difficulty of sending letters in a time of conflict.
 Hatoum reads the letters aloud in Arabic and English.
 The video roots itself in the brief family reunion that occurred in Beirut between Hatoum and her parents in 1981.
 While primarily about the mother–daughter relationship, in her mother's letters Hatoum's father is mentioned and thus the father–daughter relationship as well as the husband–wife relationship is examined in this video.

 The elements of the video—the letters, Hatoum's mother's wish to see her, and mentions of the war by Hatoum's mother—explore how the war in Palestine and the war in Lebanon displaced the identity and the relationships of Hatoum and her family.
 The video is neither a documentary nor meant to be journalistic.
 The video critiques stereotypes and remains optimistic, since the narration from the letters is largely positive, except about the distance between the mother and the daughter.
 Hatoum attempts to recreate the moments when she reunited with her mother in Beirut and when she asked to photograph her in the shower.
 Instead of directly depicting the Israeli–Palestinian conflict or the Lebanese Civil War, Hatoum shows how the conflicts affected her family's relationships and her identity.
 Hatoum both distances and draws in Western audiences through her narration in English and Arabic.

 In this portrait of a Palestinian woman, Hatoum gives her mother a voice while subverting stereotypes about Arab women.
 The Tate Modern describes the portrait in the following words: "It is through the daughter's art-making project that the mother is able to present herself freely, in a form which cements a bond of identity independent of colonial and patriarchal concerns."
 Measures of Distance is one of the few works done by Hatoum that speaks directly to her background.
 In other works, Hatoum prefers to be more abstract and to leave the work open ended.
 While not as abstract as many of her other works, the viewer is still forced to work through how to understand the formal elements of the video.
 They are not easily given by Hatoum, as the narration is here.
 "The video transmits the 'paradoxical state of geographical distance and emotional closeness.'"
+It underscores her sense of exile and separation caused by war.

 Measures of Distance was screened at the London Film Festival, AFI National Video Festival, and the Montreal Women's Film and Video Festival.